creighton-gorai/Shiny/README.md

 _World Cloud_
 ![word-cloud](word-cloud.png)

-This is just a world cloud from the book A Mid Summer Night's Dream where the words need to have a frequency of 1 - 15 and there can only be a maximum of 100 words that can be shown at one time.
+This is just a world cloud of the book A Mid Summer Night's Dream where the words need to have a frequency of 1 - 15 and there can only be a maximum of 100 words that can be shown at one time.

 _Zipcode Explorer_
 ![zipcode-explorer](zipcode-explorer.png)